tintin10q/cryptography-notes/aes.md

 One initiative to fix this problem was that of Peter Schwabe and Emilia Käsper to write efficient AES code that does not use table-lookups by using the technique of `bit- slicing`.
 The other was the initiative of Intel to have dedicated AES instructions on their CPU's.

+## Security strength
+So what is the upper security strength bound of AES?
+More formal what is the upper bound on $Adv^{prp}_{AES} \leq \frac{|Q_c|}{2^{k}}$ that holds for any possible adversary $A$ .

+There is actually one Adversary whose advantage matches this bound this is the one that performs an exhaustive key search with $|Q_c|$ .

+So far this claim has been broken but not in a practical way.
+The biclique attacks only lower the upper bound by a bit and the cache timing attacks also have solutions.
+It still takes nearly $|Q|$ is still nearly $2^k$ and thus practical attacks are non existent at this moment.

+This means that AES can be used to build other crypto graphic schemes!